Text and photos by Connie Leinbach

 “We’re all mixed in,” said Roger Garrish with a laugh.

-“Mark was my great-grandfather Markus Gaskins,” noted Ballance about Marks Lane, off Back Road, where Markus had lived.
+“Mark was my great-grandfather Markus Gaskins,” noted Ballance about Marks Path, off Back Road, where Markus had lived.

 Miss Elecia lived across the street from Ballance, and she was the island seamstress.